apache/datafusion-python/README.md

 - Exchange data with Pandas and other DataFrame libraries that support PyArrow.
 - Serialize and deserialize query plans in Substrait format.
 - Experimental support for transpiling SQL queries to DataFrame calls with Polars, Pandas, and cuDF.

-## Comparison with other projects

-Here is a comparison with similar projects that may help understand when DataFusion might be suitable and unsuitable for your needs:

-- [DuckDB](http://www.duckdb.org/) is an open source, in-process analytic database.
-Like DataFusion, it supports very fast execution, both from its custom file format and directly from Parquet files.
-Unlike DataFusion, it is written in C/C++ and it is primarily used directly by users as a serverless database and query system rather than as a library for building such database systems.

-- [Polars](http://pola.rs/) is one of the fastest DataFrame libraries at the time of writing.
-Like DataFusion, it is also written in Rust and uses the Apache Arrow memory model, but unlike DataFusion it does not provide full SQL support, nor as many extension points.

 ## Example Usage